octo-technology/OpenTezos/docs/tezos-basics/exam.md

 ### Question 1

-What are the particularities of Tezos compared to the historical blockchain like Bitcoin and Ethereum
+What are the particularities of Tezos compared to historical blockchains like Bitcoin and Ethereum

-- [ ] A stable coin
+- [ ] XTZ is a stable coin
-- [x] Self-evolution of the protocol
+- [x] The protocol has self-amendment
-- [ ] The fork from an other blockchain project
+- [ ] It is a fork from another blockchain project
-- [x] Smart contract with  language allows the use of formal verification methods.
-- [x] The Liquid-Proof-of-Stake consensus
+- [x] The Liquid Proof-of-Stake consensus
-- [ ] Design for speculation
+- [ ] High energy consumption

 ### Question 2

-What are the advantages of the Liquid-proof-of-stake consensus
+What are the advantages of the Liquid Proof-of-Stake consensus

 - [x] Low transaction cost
 - [ ] Transaction validation speed